 umami:

-image: docker.umami.is/umami-software/umami:mysql-latest
+image: docker.umami.is/umami-software/umami:postgresql-latest

 ports: